Step 1 Soak the soya chunks in hot water for 6-8 minutes. Drain and wash in cold water. Squeeze out all the water and keep it aside.

 Step 4 Lower the heat and add all the spice powders except garam masala.
 Sauté for 30 seconds.
 Dump in the chopped tomatoes and season with salt.
 Give it a good mix and cover and cook for few minutes on medium heat.

-Step 5 Add soya chunks and garam masala and ketchup, toss everything together for 2 minutes, making sure the soya chunks are well coated with the spices.
+Step 5 Add soya chunks, garam masala, and ketchup, toss everything together for 2 minutes, making sure the soya chunks are well coated with the spices.

 Step 6 Garnish with coriander leaves and serve with chapatti or rice.